-- Students can make a complaint about cyberbullying to the social media service or the eSafety Commissioner.
+- Students can make a complaint about cyberbullying to the online service, social media or platform, or to eSafety.

 - The eSafety Guide includes information on features of apps such as anonymous communication and encryption that can make it harder to prove cyberbullying.